Course Description

 Required Textbooks

-Note: This is a bundle which includes the textbook and the Access Code required for this course.
-Student must purchase these materials “New” from the Charter Oak State College bookstore.
-Used materials or materials from any other source are not acceptable.
+- Note: This is a bundle which includes the textbook and the Access Code required for this course.
+We discourage students from purchasing “used” materials from other sources due to access codes not working properly.

 Course Schedule